ahadshafiq/flickr_api/README.md

 ==========

-This is a jQuery app for the flickr API it is deployed at http://flickr-app.herokuapp.com/
+This is a jQuery app for the flickr API
-It looks like:
+It is deployed at http://flickr-app.herokuapp.com/